AndresH1213/AndresH1213/README.md

 - 💞️ I’m looking to collaborate on Node security packages...
 - 📫 You can reach me on my Twitter @h97_andres...

-I have also a Geology / Earth Sciences degree, and I did some Data Science in my Tesis final project using a Python library called GemPy and some auxiliary libraries like Numpy, Pandas.
+I also have a Geology / Earth Sciences degree, and I did some Data Science in my Tesis final project using a Python library called GemPy and some auxiliary libraries like Numpy, Pandas and Matplotlib.